locationtech/geomesa/docs/user/cassandra/geoserver.rst

 clicking "Add new Store".

-If you have properly installed the GeoMesa Cassandra GeoServer plugin as described in :ref:`install_cassandra_geoserver`, "Cassandra (GeoMesa)" should be included in the list under **Vector Data Sources**.
+If you have properly installed the GeoMesa Cassandra GeoServer plugin as described in :ref:`install_cassandra_geoserver`, "Cassandra  / ScyllaDB (GeoMesa)" should be included in the list under **Vector Data Sources**.
 If you do not see this, check that you unpacked the plugin JARs into in the right directory and restart GeoServer.

-On the "Add Store" page, select "Cassandra (GeoMesa)", and fill out the parameters.
+On the "Add Store" page, select "Cassandra / ScyllaDB (GeoMesa)", and fill out the parameters.
 The parameters are described in :ref:`cassandra_parameters`.

-Click "Save", and GeoServer will search Cassandra for any GeoMesa-managed feature types.
+Click "Save", and GeoServer will search Cassandra / ScyllaDB for any GeoMesa-managed feature types.